 Significance of Tiger Reserves in India

-Imagine a majestic Bengal tiger, a symbol of power and grace, roaming free in its natural home.
-Protecting these incredible creatures and their wild habitats is where India’s Tiger Reserves come in, playing a truly significant role.
+Imagine a majestic Bengal tiger, a symbol of power and grace, roaming freely in its natural habitat.
+Protecting these incredible creatures and their ecosystems is the core purpose of India’s Tiger Reserves, which play a crucial role in biodiversity conservation and environmental sustainability.

-- These reserves also protect forests, which act as natural water filters, prevent soil erosion, and even contribute to healthy water tables.
+- Maintain healthy forest ecosystems that act as natural water filters, prevent soil erosion, and contribute to groundwater recharge.

 Tiger Reserves in India One-liners Question & Answers